-hey, the grammy awards are on right now! you know — that corporate vomit-fest that has lost any remaining shred of credibility and is really just an excuse for lady gaga to wear some “performance art” costume so the bloggers and journalists can write lame, snarky shit about it the next day while masturbating in a pool of lukewarm adjectives.
+Hey, the Grammy Awards are on right now!
+You know — that corporate vomit-fest that has lost any remaining shred of credibility and is really just an excuse for Lady Gaga to wear another costume the bloggers and journalists will write lame, snarky shit about the next day while masturbating in a pool of lukewarm adjectives.

-you probably thought a long-winded rant/tirade was coming, but no. that’s all i’ve got (i did quote the spice girls in the title of this post, so there’s that). i have better things to do with my time anyway, like slowly starting to delete the lyrics from the last several albums and replacing them with scans of the original handwritten lyrics. because everyone has their lyrics typed up on their website/blog, and i think it’s a bit more interesting to have something unique to look at. i’m not saying my handwriting will set your soul aflame. i just think it’s a bit more interesting and personal than the alternative of text on a screen. so far the album pages to get the most amount of handwritten material are probably LOVE SONGS FOR NIHILISTS, GROWING SIDEWAYS and BRAND NEW SHINY LIE, though there are several others, in various stages of completion. i aim to do a lot more of this over the next little while, so there’s lots of scanning ahead…even if no one else reads those album pages, i’m having fun doing this for myself. i’m finding some fun things along the way, too, like my handwritten setlist for the solo show i played at phog back in january of 2005. on orange paper!
+You probably thought a long-winded rant/tirade was coming, but no. That’s all I’ve got.
+I did at least quote the Spice Girls in the title of this post.
+I have better things to do with my time, like slowly starting to delete the lyrics on the pages for the last several albums and replacing them with scans of the original handwritten lyrics.
+Everyone has their lyrics typed up on their websites/blogs, and I think it’s a bit more interesting to have something unique to look at.
+I’m not saying my handwriting will set your soul aflame.
+I just think it’s a bit more personal than the alternative of text on a screen.

-“ambient guitar” and my revamped version of “skinny ditch” would soon end up on the NOSTALGIA-TRIGGERING MECHANISM EP, while “like a deeper brother” and “wipe that stupid face off your smile” were played once at that show and then never heard again. some of the lyrics for “deeper brother” were eventually recycled for “judas goat”, which is so much better than the song some of its source material was drawn from, it’s not even funny. i played electric guitar exclusively throughout my set, making for a very different slant on some of the material (like the normally synthesizer-centric “surprise, sunrise, turpentine”). i wasn’t entirely happy with my performance at the time, but now i kind of wish i’d had the foresight to record it, because i think it would be interesting to look at now.
+“Ambient Guitar” and my revamped version of “Skinny Ditch” would soon end up on the NOSTALGIA-TRIGGERING MECHANISM EP, while “Like a Deeper Brother” and “Wipe That Stupid Face off Your Smile” were played once at that show and then never heard again.
+Some of the lyrics for “Deeper Brother” were later recycled for “Judas Goat”, which is so much better than the song some of its source material was drawn from it’s not even funny.
+I played electric guitar throughout my set, making for a very different slant on some of the material (like the normally synthesizer-centric “Surprise, Sunrise, Turpentine”).
+I wasn’t altogether happy with my performance at the time, but now I kind of wish I had the foresight to record it.
+I think it would be interesting to look at now.

-(note: you can hear what the song soon turned into, properly recorded, over HERE)
+(Note: you can hear what this song eventually turned into over HERE)